 - (a) Finalize your Supervisory Committee members.
 These may be different from the committee members who oversaw your Preliminary Exam.
 Communicate the members of your final committee to the GPA.
 The GPA will communicate this information to the Graduate School.
 You and the Supervisory Committee members will receive an email indicating the committee has been established. - (b) Discuss your research progress with your Research Advisor, and first obtain their approval to attempt the exam.
 Next, consult with all members of your Supervisory Committee.
 All members must agree that the student's background of study and preparation is sufficient and have approved the student to schedule a General Examination.
 If all members agree, then establish a date and time. - (c) At least four members of the Supervisory Committee must attend (including the chair, the GSR, and one other Graduate Faculty member).
-Please note that the Graduate School has specific rules for Video Conferencing and how to proceed if a Supervisory Committee member does not show up. - (d) At least 3 weeks prior to the exam, make a request to schedule the General Exam through MyGrad Program. - (e) Send the GPA an email to let them know you've submitted your request, so that he may go into the online system and provide departmental approval.
-You and your Chair will be provided a copy of the exam warrant, which your committee members will need to sign and return after your exam.
-These results will then be submitted to the UW Graduate School. - (f) At least 2 weeks prior to the exam, submit the written component of your exam describing progress to date and your plans to complete the dissertation to each member of your Supervisory Committee.
+Please note that the Graduate School has specific rules for Video Conferencing and how to proceed if a Supervisory Committee member does not show up. - (d) At least 3 weeks prior to the exam, make a request to schedule the General Exam through MyGrad Program.
+You may not submit this request until your committee is formalized within MyGrad. - (e) Send the GPA an email to let them know you've submitted your request, so that they may go into the online system and provide departmental approval.
+You and your Chair will be provided a copy of the exam signature form, which your committee members will need to sign and return after your exam.
+These results will then be submitted to the UW Graduate School.
+It is not until results are received and submitted to the graduate school, that the exam will is considered complete.

+(f) At least 2 weeks prior to the exam, submit the written dissertation written component of your exam describing progress to date and your plans to complete the dissertation to each member of your Supervisory Committee.